microsoft/azure-iot-developer-kit/docs/_solutions/02-shake-shake.md

 ---
-title: "Shake, shake, what’s up for #hashtag"
+title: "Shake, Shake"
 permalink: /docs/mini-solutions/shake-shake/
-excerpt: "Use accelerometer & gyroscope sensor to detect the shaking and a simple Azure Function app for getting a random tweet with #hashtag.
+excerpt: "Use the motion sensor to detect shaking, and use a simple Azure Functions app to find a random tweet with a #hashtag.
 "
 header:
   image: /assets/images/foo-bar-identity.jpg